jartos/Customer-Information-Collector/README.md

 # Customer-Information-Collector

-This app is made for saving customer information.
+This app is made for managing customer information.

 <ul>
   <li>Customer ID</li>